covcom/205CDE/13_14 Database/README.md

 sqlite>
 ```

-Most examples above are self explanary.
-Note in code `SELECT * FROM l1 LIMIT 1, 2;`, '2' is total number of records we want to display, and '1' is the offset.
-Basically we want to skip the 1st one and see 2 rows in total.
+Most examples above are self-explanatory.
+Note in code `SELECT * FROM l1 LIMIT 1, 2;`, '2' is the total number of records we want to display, and '1' is the offset.
+Basically, we want to skip the 1st one and see 2 rows in total.

 #### SQLite functions

-Instead of simply selecting rows that meet certain critera, what you can also do is to perform some simple calculations from query results.
-Fucntions provided by SQLite is not as comprehensive as other SQL flavours such as MySQL (sometimes makes you feel frustrating).
-But in most of the cases you'll access SQLite through APIs using languages such as Python.
+Instead of simply selecting rows that meet certain criteria, what you can also do is to perform some simple calculations on query results.
+Functions provided by SQLite is not as comprehensive as other SQL flavors such as MySQL (sometimes makes you feel frustrating).
+But in most of the cases, you'll access SQLite through APIs using languages such as Python.
 So this becomes less of an issue.

 ```sql
 sqlite> SELECT max(age),